Rafi-Siddiki/Hardware-Resource-Monitoring/README.md

 - show clear dashboard colors and tiles
 - reduce manual checking effort

-So the value of this repository is not only in the templates themselves - it is in turning a **manual hardware validation process** into a more **automated, repeatable, and operationally useful monitoring system**.
+So the value of this repository is not only in the templates themselves — it is in turning a **manual hardware validation process** into a more **automated, repeatable, and operationally useful monitoring system**.

 ---

+## 🧭 What is a monitoring tool?

+A monitoring tool is a platform that continuously checks the health, status, and behavior of infrastructure components such as:

+- servers
+- disks and RAID controllers
+- fans, PSUs, and temperature sensors
+- memory and CPU
+- network interfaces
+- storage appliances and NAS devices

+Instead of engineers manually logging into each device and checking hardware one by one, a monitoring tool collects the data centrally, evaluates it, and highlights what is healthy, degraded, or failed.

+In this repository, **Zabbix** is the monitoring platform used to collect hardware data through **SNMP** and **Zabbix Agent 2**.

+---

+## 🚨 Why monitoring is needed

+In the current environment, hardware checks often have to be done **manually** across multiple devices and vendors.

+That creates several operational problems:

+- it is **time-consuming**
+- it is **error-prone**
+- it depends too much on **manual effort**
+- it is difficult to maintain a **consistent checking process**
+- hardware issues can be **missed or noticed late**

+As the environment grows, repeated manual checking becomes harder to sustain.
+This repository was built to replace that with a more structured, automated approach.

+---

-## Project start and deployment approach
+## 🏗️ Project start and deployment approach

 When this project started, the first design decision was to run **Zabbix inside a container on a virtual machine**.